JDBraun/specter/README.md

 # Specter 👻

-Specter is a CLI tool designed for simple and fast searching and monitoring of Databricks audit logs.
+Specter is a CLI tool that lets you simply and quickly search and monitor your Databricks audit logs.

 _**Are you ready to haunt your (lake)house?**_